WEDDING PHOTOGRAPHY FAQ’s

 When do we schedule our Adventure session or Engagement session?

 You can schedule any time of the year, within a week of your wedding, a year before your wedding or just after.
 Adventure sessions and Engagement sessions are planned during the weekday only (Monday thru Friday) locally here in Sutter Creek, California, which is no charge.
 If you would like me to travel for your session, which I do, the cost is $100 per hour of travel.
 If you desire something out of state or country, talk with me about a custom quote.
 Weekends are for weddings.
+Also, I have multiple places I’d love to shoot and we may be able to share the cost if you’re open to it.

 Do you carry insurance?